mhmatthewhugley/CC-BY-SA-4.0-template/README.md

 # CC-BY-SA-4.0-template
-This is a template for "[Creative Commons Attribution Share Alike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)" and or "[CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/)" template
+This is a template for "[Creative Commons Attribution Share Alike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)" and or "[CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/)"

 File(s) are in the folder named [data](data)